 REPORTS TO: Site Administrator

-- Implement effective daily and long-term instructional plans and classroom activities aligned with student needs, California State Standards, and EFC guidelines and school instructions, goals, and objectives
+- Develop and implement effective daily and long-term instructional plans and classroom activities aligned with student needs, California Common Core standards, and EFC and school instructions, goals, and objectives

-- Provide classroom climate and learning experiences that further our students’ social, emotional, physical, and academic development
+- Provide a classroom climate and learning experiences that further our students’ social, emotional, physical and academic development

 - Demonstrate respect and understanding of students and families from diverse backgrounds

 - Facilitate a well-paced, scaffolded lesson cycle based on clear, well-communicated objectives and criteria for success.

 - Use formative and summative assessments to adjust instruction